Ashutosh0540/binance-futures-trading-bot/README.md

 # Binance Futures Trading Bot

-A Python-based trading bot built for the Primetrade.ai Python Developer Internship Assignment.

 The application integrates with Binance Futures Demo Trading (Testnet) and supports placing Market and Limit orders through both a Command Line Interface (CLI) and a lightweight Streamlit-based web dashboard.